By Mike Loughrin, CEO of Transformance Advisors

 This first element in effective strategy execution is critical.
 If you do not have a great strategy in terms of three to five well formulated strategic initiatives, then you have no chance at implementation.

-For those that do not have the foundation in place, you need your leadership team to step up and make the hard decisions about where your organization is going and how it will get there.
+For those without a foundation in place, you need your leadership team to step up and make the hard decisions about where your organization is going and how it will get there.

-For those that have a solid foundation and have a good to great strategy, the next key element is to get everyone engaged with the vision, mission, and values and ready to help with the strategic initiatives.
+For those with a solid foundation and a good to great strategy, the next key element is to get everyone engaged with the vision, mission, and values and ready to help with the strategic initiatives.
 This involves:

-- Engage the Team: Taking the output from the executive planning retreat and communicating to everyone in a manner that will generate excitement and commitment.
+- Engage the Team: Taking the output from the executive planning retreat and communicating to everyone in a manner which generates excitement and commitment.
 Each strategic initiative needs to be clearly articulated, including the introduction of the executive sponsor responsible for ensuring success.

-- Implement the Stop List: Some initiatives will be new, while others will reflect programs and projects that are already in process.
-The big opportunity for many organizations is to evaluate current projects that do not align with the new initiatives and wind these unaligned projects down quickly.
+- Implement the Stop List: Some initiatives will be new, while others will reflect programs and projects already in process.
+The big opportunity, for many organizations, is to evaluate current projects which do not align with the new initiatives and wind down these unaligned projects quickly.
 This will free up resources and send a message that the new strategy is the only game in town.

 This second element in effective strategy execution gets everyone engaged and aligned.
-It is a powerful aspect that should not be underestimated.
-If you have three to five solid strategic initiatives that have not been communicated or you have not implemented the stop list, then your chances of success are minimal.
+It is a powerful aspect which should not be underestimated.
+If you have three to five solid strategic initiatives which have not been communicated or you have not implemented the stop list, then your chances of success are minimal.

-For those that have not engaged the team, you need to step back and accomplish the three items outlined above – the sooner, the better.
+For those without an engaged team, you need to step back and accomplish the three items outlined above.
+The sooner, the better.

 After everyone is engaged and aligned, the next key element is to take a disciplined approach to managing each strategic initiative.
 This disciplined approach includes:

 - Initiative Workshops: Each initiative begins with the executive sponsor directing the development of the business case and securing the resources in terms of people and other expenses required to succeed.
-There should be a formal launch meeting where the team is brought together to review the business case and develop a list of projects that will be required.
-An initiative is not one huge project that takes months or years to complete; it needs to be a combination of projects that run 60 to 90 days and deliver frequent incremental results.
+There should be a formal launch meeting where the team is brought together to review the business case and develop a list of projects which will be required.
+An initiative is not one huge project which takes months or years to complete, It needs to be a combination of projects which run 60 to 90 days and deliver frequent incremental results.

-For those that do not have executive leadership for each strategic initiative, you need to step back and revisit your priorities.
+For those without executive leadership for each strategic initiative, you need to step back and revisit your priorities.
 The best practice is to assign each strategic initiative to an executive sponsor without any individual having more than one.

 Turning initiatives into projects with action items will get you going with a great start.
 Then, something changes and you need to react.
 You must have processes in place for the routine assessment of your progress and the ability to make course corrections to meet new challenges and new opportunities.